-The United Church's General Council has oversight and significant influence over the Region and is ultimately responsible for any liabilities of the Region should it be unable to meet its obligations.
+The United Church's General Council has oversight and significant influence over the Region and is ultimately responsible for any liabilities of the region.
 The United Church provides grants, various payroll, accounting, human resource and administrative services to the region at exchange amounts as part of normal operations.
-During the year, the Region received grants in the amount of \$713,558 (2019 - \$759,000) from the United Church of Canada.
-At year-end, the amount owing to the United Church was \$19,862 (2019 - \$8,579).
+During the year, the Region received grants in the amount of \$673,375 (2020 - \$713,558) from the United Church of Canada.
+At year-end, the amount owing to the United Church was nil (2020 - \$19,862).